marthagriggs9/credit-risk-classification/README.md

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
+### Machine Learning Model 1 (Original Data):
+There is a perfect precision score for the 'healthy loans', which is important because it minimizes false positives, which could lead to a loss of potential clients.
+A high recall score is important to minimize false negatives, which could lead to financial losses.
+The system also has a precision score of 0.85 for 'high-risk loans', showing that there is a decent predicting score for the true positive.
+However, these results are misleading because the dataset is imbalanced.
+There are significantly more healthy loans that are being tested than high-risk loans.
+It will be interesting to see what will be produced with a resampled dataset.
+The confusion matrix shows that out of the 18,765 loans, the model predicted 18,663 as healthy correctly and 102 as healthy incorrectly.
+Out of the 619 loans that are 'high-risk', the model predicted 563 as non-healthy correctly and 56 as non-healthy incorrectly.

+### Machine Learning Model 2 (Resampled Data):
+This model showed an accuracy score of 99% which is higher that the model fitted with the original (imbalanced) data.
+The recall score increased with this model from 91% to 99% for the high-risk loans.
+It was more accurate at correctly predicting high-risk loans.
+This model still predicts a healthy, low risk loan with 100% precision.
+It predicts a high-risk loan with lower precision (84%), which is 1% lower than the model that used the original data.
+This model shows a balanced accuracy of 99%, which is up from the balanced accuracy score of the original model - 95%.
+This confusion matrix shows that out of the 18,765 loans, the model predicted 18,649 as healthy correctly and 116 as healthy incorrectly.
+Out of the 619 loans that are 'high-risk', the model predicted 615 as non-healthy correctly and 4 as non-healthy incorrectly.

+### Recommendation:
-* Machine Learning Model 2 has a higher balanced accuracy score (99.3%).
+I would recommend using Machine Learning Model 2, as it has a higher balanced accuracy score (99.3%).
 This resampled data had less false predictions overall.
 Model 2's recall score showed that this model was more accurate at predicting high risk loans.
-This is important if the bank wants to minimize financial losses.
-Model 1 had a lower recall score for predicting high-risk loans which could end up being bad for the bank, especially if a large loan is issued to a 'high-risk' client.

-* While neither model scored above 90% in precision when predicting high-risk loans, there is only the risk of losing potential customers, which to me is less of a loss than clients not being able to pay their loan back.
+This is important if the peer-to-peer lenders wants to minimize financial losses.
+Model 1 had a lower recall score for predicting high-risk loans which could end up being bad for the lenders, especially if a large loan is issued to a 'high-risk' client.
+While neither model scored above 90% in precision when predicting high-risk loans, there is only the risk of losing potential clients, which to me is less of a loss, than if clients not being able to pay their loan back.
 Model 2 also had a more balanced dataset to learn from, which I feel trumps what Model 1 was able to do, considering its much higher number of healthy loans in the the training set used.